-Policy Statement

-Clemson University is committed to providing an educational and work environment in which all persons are treated with dignity and respect.
+Policy Statement - Clemson University is committed to providing an educational and work environment in which all persons are treated with dignity and respect.
 Clemson prohibits discrimination, including harassment, of any employee, student, guest or visitor because of race, color, religion, sex, sexual orientation, gender, pregnancy, national origin, age, disability, veteran's status, genetic information or any other personal characteristic protected under applicable federal or state law.
 Clemson also prohibits retaliation against any person because the person filed a complaint of discrimination or because the person participated in any manner in the investigation and resolution of a complaint of discrimination or harassment.

-As used in this policy, the following terms have the following meaning:
+Definitions - As used in this policy, the following terms have the following meaning:

-- "Discrimination" means treating a person or group of persons less advantageously than another person or group of persons because of one or more of the protected characteristics listed above.
-Discrimination can manifest itself in many forms, including denying or excluding a person or a group of persons from participation in or receiving the benefits of any program or activity of the university, including employment decisions, because of one or more of the protected characteristics specified above. - "Harassment" means unwelcome verbal or physical conduct directed toward a person or group of persons motivated by a protected characteristic that unreasonably interferes with the person's work or educational performance or creates an intimidating or hostile work or educational environment.
-Examples may include, but are not limited to, epithets, slurs and jokes. - "Sexual harassment" means unwelcome verbal or physical conduct of a sexual nature.
-Examples may include, but are not limited to, sexual advances, requests for sexual favors, touching, jokes, comments and sexual violence.
+- Discrimination: treating a person or group of persons less advantageously than another person or group of persons because of one or more of the protected characteristics listed above.
+Discrimination can manifest itself in many forms, including denying or excluding a person or a group of persons from participation in or receiving the benefits of any program or activity of the university, including employment decisions, because of one or more of the protected characteristics specified above. - Harassment: unwelcome verbal or physical conduct directed toward a person or group of persons motivated by a protected characteristic that unreasonably interferes with the person's work or educational performance or creates an intimidating or hostile work or educational environment.
+Examples may include, but are not limited to, epithets, slurs and jokes.